carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

    definitions.
 ..
 TODO: Describe the syntax of the register operand flags and the subregisters.
 ..
 TODO: Describe the machine function's YAML flag attributes.
 ..
-TODO: Describe the machine basic block's YAML flag, successors and livein attributes.
-Describe the syntax for the machine basic block operands.
-..
 TODO: Describe the syntax for the global value, external symbol and register mask machine operands.
 ..
 TODO: Describe the frame information YAML mapping.